refaelbm/Control-System-Of-Motor-Based-Machine/README.md

 # Control-System-Of-Motor-Based-Machine

-Intereduction:
+Introduction:

-In this project we want to design and implement a control system for a step motor based machine that can be controlled by analog joystick and with serial communication channel with PC for remote control.
+In this project we want to design and implement a control system for a motor based machine that can be controlled by analog joystick and with serial communication channel with PC for remote control.

+Program languages: C++, Python.

+Programming Tools: CCS

+Backend Tools: MSP430G2553(Personal kit), MSP430FG4619(Lab kit).

 Design Scope: